 Believe it or not this is an actual question I get asked every once in a while.

-Expat nurses often ask me about some strange habits they witnessed Saudis having or odd stuff they saw patients doing.
-I guess being married to a Saudi gives me more insight into some things but don’t get me wrong, I’m no Saudipedia.
-But I do like to correct some common misconceptions whenever I can.
+Expat nurses often ask me about some strange cultural habits they’ve seen in Saudi Arabia or odd things they don’t understand they saw patients doing.
+I suppose being married to a Saudi gives me more insight into Saudi culture but don’t get me wrong, I’m no Saudipedia or Saudi culture expert.
+I do like to correct some common misconceptions however, whenever I can.
 Especially when people just interpret something completely upside down.

-Well thankfully some of these confused nurses do want to find out and when they do they are so surprised.
-While others just like to remain ignorant and poke fun at the Saudis saying, they like to spit on people, so “animalistic”!
+Well thankfully some of these confused nurses do want to find out and when they do they are so surprised to hear the truth.
+While others just like to remain ignorant and poke fun at the Saudis saying, they like to spit on people because they’re so backwards people.

-Admittedly, I’ve witnessed some pretty enthusiastic styles.
+Admittedly, I’ve witnessed some pretty enthusiastic styles of the “prayer blowing”.
 Saliva has definitely been seen flying around, especially with Bedouin patients.
-But in the end, this practice is only a sincere attempt to help cure the patients!
+This would of course not be good practice to allow to be done on severely immunocompromised patients.
+At the end of they day though, this practice is only a sincere attempt to try help cure the patients!

 Subscribe to get our latest content and updates from Saudi Arabia directly to your inbox.